lfedgeai/AegisEdgeAI/README.md

     Note over Agent,Allowlist: 🎉 **END-TO-END SECURITY PROTECTION COMPLETE** 🎉
     Note over Agent,Allowlist: 🔐 **All Latest Security Fixes Applied** 🔐
 ```

-### Security Highlights

-* **Tight binding of identity and origin** → By hashing the TPM public key and tying every metric submission to that fingerprint, the “soft” trust gap is removed.
-This is device provenance that can survive audits.

-* **Replay‑proof telemetry** → The per‑agent nonce lifecycle prevents one of the most common and subtle attacks in metrics pipelines — stale data re‑injection.
-Avoid challenges with timestamp-based replay protection, e.g. clock drift.

-* **Geofencing at the source, not the sink** → Doing geographic policy checks before ingest locks the gate where it matters, rather than trying to quarantine data after it’s already in your system.

-* **Clear separation of duties** → Edge agent, API gateway, and collector have very defined roles, which reduces cross‑component compromise risk and makes operational hygiene easier.

-* **Operational ergonomics baked in**→ The multi‑agent and allowlist model means you can scale horizontally without opening the door to drift or accidental trust expansion.

-### 🔐 **ENHANCED SECURITY FEATURES** 🔐

-1. **🔒 TPM2 Hardware/Software Security**: Agent uses TPM2 for all cryptographic operations with agent-specific APP_HANDLE
-2. **🔑 Public Key Hash Authentication**: Secure SHA-256 hash-based agent authentication (87% data reduction)
-3. **🎲 Multi-Agent Nonce Management**: Per-agent public key hash tracking with cryptographically secure random generation
-4. **🌍 Enhanced Geographic Region Verification**: Dynamic region override with detailed error propagation
-5. **🛡️ Agent Allowlist Security**: Pre-nonce validation ensures only authorized agents can request nonces
-6. **📤 Enhanced Error Propagation**: Detailed error messages from collector to agent to user
-7. **🔐 TLS/HTTPS Encryption**: All communications are encrypted with certificate management
-8. **🌐 API Gateway Security**: Pure HTTP path proxy with complete payload forwarding
-9. **✅ Signature Verification**: TPM2-backed signing with OpenSSL verification via shell scripts
-10. **⏰ Nonce Anti-Replay Protection**: Time-based expiration with per-agent tracking
-11. **🔄 Automatic Agent Management**: Agent creation with automatic allowlist synchronization
-12. **📊 Multi-Agent Support**: Agent-specific configurations, ports, and persistent contexts

 ### Data Flow

 1. **Agent Initialization**: